thgcode/configurerclass/README.md

 #### List of functions in the class

-### load(file,section=None)
+### load(cfgfile, section=None)

-> This function, when called, will set all configuration options written in the file to your class (see the ```example.py```).
+> This function, when called, will set all configuration options provided in the configuration file to your class (see the ```example.py```).

-The attributes are converted to its correct type automatically.
+The attributes are converted to their correct types automatically.

 > Only integers, strings and booleans are supported for now).

-**file**: File that contains configuration about the class.
+**cfgfile**: file that contains the class' configuration options.

-**section** : is the section to look up the attributes on the configuration file.
+**section**: the section to look up the options on the configuration file.

 > If section is None it will default to the name of the class.

 ### save(cfgfile, options, section=None)

-> This function will get all attributes described in the options list of the class and save them to the configuration file.
+> This function will get all attributes described in the options list and save them to the configuration file.

-**cfgfile**: Origin from file that will be written with data within class.
+**cfgfile**: file that will be written with data within class.

-**options**: Attributes from origin class( new attributes that should can created)
+**options**: attributes from origin class (attributes that should be created in the configuration file).

-**section:** Is the section to look up the attributes on the configuration file.
+**section**: the section to set the attributes on the configuration file.

 > If section is None it will default to the name of the class.